shelly/mosaix/README.md

 There were two main algorithms we parallelized - 1) generating a reasonable representation of photos within the Photo Library so that we can efficiently detect what the best match for a particular subsection of our reference photo is, and 2), breaking down the reference photo into sections and choosing a single "best" image to represent each section in the composite image.

 <!---
-TODO: Add more about our implementation here.
+TODO: [WEDS] Add more about our implementation here.
 -->

 #### Platform Choice & Resources